 An example of a dust collector used with a material weighing system (micro, minor or bulk) is shown to the right (Figure 5).
 This particular dust collector is used in conjunction with a minor ingredient batching system in a food application.
 This system collects dust during the ingredient discharge and batch collection process and during supply bin refills.
 In another photo above (Figure 4) arrows point to dust collection hoods above the supply bins and above traveling totes which collect the batches.
 When properly designed and maintained these dust collection systems will help eliminate dust control problems.

 Bulk Bag Filling or Unloading Systems

-Many powders are sold and shipped in large bags.
+Many powders packaged, sold and shipped in large bags.
 They are called “bulk bags“.
 They are also know by other names, such as FIBC’s (flexible intermediate bulk containers).
 A piece of process equipment known as a bulk bag unloader or bulk bag discharger is used to remove or unload the powder or bulk material from the bag.
 When dealing with the removal of powder materials from bulk bags we have to potential for dust to be introduced into the facility atmosphere.
 Design of the bulk bag unloading system can be such that dust is minimized or eliminated at the discharge point.
 This is accomplished most often by using a dust containment box and other components such as an iris valve and connection to a dust collection system.
 The photo to the left (Figure 6) shows a bulk bag unloading system with containment box and system.